xzhseh/PlainFileRepo/CPP/buffer_pool_manager/README.md

 ## Disclaimer

-This implementation is provided as-is and without any warranty or guarantee of its fitness for any purpose.
-The author assumes no responsibility for any consequences resulting from the use of this implementation.
+This repository contains **ONLY** the source code for the copy-on-write trie implementation.
+It **DOES NOT** include any dependencies or libraries, and users are responsible for configuring the code to work in their own environment.
+This implementation is not intended for commercial use, and the author assumes **NO** responsibility for any consequences resulting from its use.

 ## License